Videos

 • The NSRS program manager is notified of new, incoming reports within 24 hours of their receipt by the NSRS independent contractor, who creates an identity-redacted transcription of the report to be shared with NASA.

-• The independent contractor notifies the reporter that the submission has been received.
+• The independent contractor notifies the person that their report has been received, if contact information has been provided.

 • The NSRS program manager screens the identity-redacted transcript for urgency and criticality.

-• The NSRS program manager shares the identity-redacted transcript with NASA‘s top safety leadership team, who together determine a plan of action and assign an independent investigator.
+• The NSRS program manager shares the identity-redacted transcript with a senior leadership team at the Office of Safety and Mission Assurance (OSMA) at NASA Headquarters, who together determine a plan of action and assign and independent investigator.

 • All reports receive ongoing, prompt attention until all the safety concerns and hazards have been mitigated to an acceptable level.